Yuuyami Doori Tankentai: Development and release

-Horror was a popular trend in Japanese media during the late 1990s, with movies such as Ring (1998) being successful.
+Horror was a popular trend in Japanese media during the late 1990s, with films such as Ring (1998) being successful.
 In the video game industry, the PlayStation and other hardware were pushing the limits of graphical expression, so naturally horror video games became popular.
 In March 1996, Human Entertainment launched the Twilight Syndrome series, 2D side-scrolling adventure games that followed three high school girls exploring strange occult phenomena in their neighborhood.
 After Human Entertainment folded, some of the staff went on to form Spike, including some involved with Twilight Syndrome, and decided to develop another horror game borrowing the series' gameplay system.
 The lead designer previously worked on the first Twilight Syndrome game, and the producer in this game later reprised his role for the third game in the Twilight Syndrome series, which was developed by Spike.
 The team aimed to create a sense of realism with their new game.

 It was released on 7 October 1999, after two and a half years of development.
 Yuuyami Doori Tankentai was released in limited quantities, and it remained relatively unknown for years.
 European game journalists remarked the game had a low chance of being released in Europe at the time.
 The game garnered more interest over time and now commands high prices of 15,000 to 20,000 yen on secondary markets due to increased demand.